-Bayne started Saturday with a bang, qualifying on the front row for his first start on a two-mile race track.
+Bayne started Saturday with a bang, qualifying on the front row for his first start on the 2-mile racetrack.
 Unfortunately, his chances at a solid performance ended with a bang only two laps in.
-Racing with Edwards, Bayne was pinched in the exit of turn 1, got loose, and spun trying to catch the car.
+Racing with Edwards, Bayne was pinched in the exit of turn 1, got loose and spun trying to catch the car.
 The spin sent Edwards hard into the turn 2 wall and left Bayne to struggle home to a 30th-place finish, three laps down.

 The Final Word